LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 	- Semi-analytical framework for underlying physics of combiner matrix
 	- Standardised language and approach for instrumental errors
 	- To be elaborated...

+## Parking lot for ideas
+- Compare with literature for error propagation of LISA (Laser Interferometer Space Antenna for Gravitational Waves)

 ## Syntax for images, links, code snippets etcetera